Cladonia firma

 It should be noted that Burgaz et al (2019) and Association Française de Lichénologie describe Cladonia firma as preferring substrates with an acid or subneutral pH and non-calcarious soils.
 The LGBI2 mentions “basic soil” as a habitat and it is possible that records from basic soils on the coast refer to Cladonia symphycarpa with atranorin but lacking norstictic acid.
 C. symphycarpa has often more narrowly elongated squamules with a pale grey-green upper surface, with the lower surface starkly white but the edges sometimes darkened with violet tones and are more weekly tomentose underside giving a flocked effect.

-A southern Atlantic – Mediterranean species, mainly found on the west coast of Britain from south Devon to Shetland, and rare (probably under recorded) in coastal Ireland.
+A southern Atlantic – Mediterranean species, mainly found on the west coast of Britain from south Devon to Shetland, and rare (probably under recorded) in coastal Ireland (but NB there is some doubt as to the identity of at least some coastal populations).
 Confirmed from inland habitats in Cornwall and the New Forest, Hampshire, probably rare away from the coast but certainly over looked; in particular it should be searched for on inland rock slabs in the south west of England.

 A rather uncommon species generally found in high quality species rich habitats.
 Both coastal slope and inland heathland habitats are at least partly dependant on extensive grazing to maintain short open swards and declines or removal of traditional grazing management is a potential threat.